PostgreSQL-For-Wordpress/postgresql-for-wordpress/readme.txt

 But some people would like to use some other databases such as PostgreSQL.
 There are many different motivations behind this, sometimes people already have PostgreSQL on their server and don't want to install MySQL along PostgreSQL, or simply don't like MySQL and prefer using alternatives.

-PostgreSQL for WordPress (PG4WP) gives you the possibility tu install and use WordPress with a PostgreSQL database as a backend.
+PostgreSQL for WordPress (PG4WP) gives you the possibility to install and use WordPress with a PostgreSQL database as a backend.
 It works by replacing calls to MySQL specific functions with generic calls that maps them to another database functions.

 When needed, the original SQL queries are rewritten on the fly so that MySQL specific queries work fine with the backend database.